 The best plastic surgeon is one who will perform cosmetic procedures without making you look like a brand new person but rather a new and improved version of yourself.
 Plastic surgeries have risks, so it’s important to keep those risks in mind and avoid getting too much work done.
 Read the Guide to Safe Plastic Surgery: Patient Safety from the American Society of Plastic Surgeons first and then call a board certified doctor to discuss if the work you want done is a good idea.

-Dr. Sheldon Kabaker is an expert in Oakland, California, facial plastic surgery.
+Dr. Sheldon Kabaker is a facial plastic surgeon in Oakland, California.
 He is happy to show before and after pictures of his patients and walk you through the procedures that can enhance your facial qualities.
 To schedule a consultation, call the California plastic surgeon at (415) 379-9015.